Skip to content

 How It Works

-3. Add the move to tabu list with cooldown counter
+4. Record the move in tabu list with cooldown timer

 Tips